verbilonikita/Landing---Banki---DONE/readme.md

 Desided to practice float old-school CSS positioning.

-Not that particularly beautiful, but has all of the most-used front-end features.
+Not that particularly beautiful, but has all of the most-used design features.

 Website: https://blissful-bassi-7f178b.netlify.app/